gabriellabann/SE-SCC-Depression-clone/research-assessment.md

     1. Creates at least 2 figures with different `geom_*` layers (e.g., a scatter plot and a bar plot)
     2. At least one plot is multi-variable

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: in addition to .qmd, in SE-SCC-Depression.R

 14. Use dynamic aesthetics to group data

     1. Uses at least 2 unique data-mapped `aes()` arguments (e.g., color, shape, size) to group data in a plot in one or multiple plots

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: in addition to .qmd, in SE-SCC-Depression.R

 15. Use facets to create parallel plots